 Undoubtedly, this kind of photography is much simpler at a zoo or wildlife park, as the animals are more used to having humans around them and less likely to go scatting off into the brush.

 But you really need to pick your times when entering these places.
 The animals seem to move about much more just prior to and during feeding.
-This, in my opinion, is the better time to photograph them, rather than later when they just lay about looking bored, as that’s exactly how they appear in print - boring.
+This, in my opinion, is the better time to photograph them, rather than later when they just lay about looking bored, as that is exactly as they will appear in your shot, boring.

-You have at least, in these places, time to be more selective with your shots and have patience to wait for that decisive moment, but by planning your shoot and by knowing what to expect, half your battle is won.
+At least, in these places, you have time to be more selective with your shots and have the patience to wait for that decisive moment, but by planning your shoot and by knowing what to expect, half your battle is won.